Updated October 2021

 The storage component of a system can be placed either inside or outside of a building.
 Typically, systems located inside a building have more stringent permitting and inspection requirements, particularly if a property is inhabited.
 These precautions are due to fire and safety considerations.
 In contrast, outdoor systems often have less stringent permitting and inspection requirements, as there tends to be greater ventilation outside and the systems are more easily accessible for service in times of emergency.

-Communities should engage with their local utilities to encourage the deployment of solar + storage systems.
+Communities should engage with their local utilities to encourage the deployment of solar-plus-storage systems.
 Utilities can facilitate this process through streamlined interconnection procedures, and utility-led initiatives such as demand response programs or incentives.

 In 2017, Green Mountain Power (GMP) in Vermont implemented a residential battery storage program, which offered its ratepayers the option to lease a Tesla Powerwall battery.
 Participating homeowners lease systems for $15/month and receive 8-12 hours of backup power.
 Green Mountain Power aggregated these systems to reduce overall grid load during peak times to save on capacity and transmission expenses.
 After 500 of these batteries were deployed, GMP saved $500,000 in a single-day by reducing peak demand during a July heat wave.